-Use this command to display, lay out, and edit the report document.
+Use this command to display the report view.

 Save command

 Use this command to save the document with its current name and folder.

 When you save a document for the first time, ModFit LT displays the Save As dialog so you can name your document.
 The name for the report is based on the data file currently loaded into it.
 ModFit LT takes the name of the data file and adds ".mfl" to create the report name.